 Nothing beats alertness.
-Here are a few do’s and don’ts which will maximise your chances of survival.
+Here are a few earthquake safety tips which will maximise your chances of survival.
 You can begin by finding out all you can about the earthquake risk in your area.
 Back that up by contacting the state geological survey offices, or other local disaster management offices.
 Be a leader in mapping the safest route in your locality, to the nearest evacuation point.

 Once your knowledge base is clear, let us find out what provisions can be taken at home.